 What is an Enrichment Walk?

-In our last post on the High Tail Hikes blog, we talked all about enrichment outings - what they are, why they're beneficial, and what to keep in mind when planning one.
+In a previous blog, we talked all about enrichment outings - what they are, why they're beneficial, and what to keep in mind when planning one.
 To give a quick recap, many dog owners think that exercise is the only way to “tire out” their dog.
 It’s simply not true!
 All dogs need physical activity, but there are also plenty of ways to fill your dog’s cup that don’t involve exercise.
 Enrichment outings are all about meeting your dog’s physical, mental, and emotional needs while keeping them (and everyone else) safe.
 These outings should allow for lots of opportunities to do “dog stuff” like sniffing, rolling, chewing, digging, stalking critters, lounging, playing, foraging for treats, exploring, playing, and observing the environment.
 A well-planned enrichment outing will engage your dog’s senses, work their brain, and can help reduce stress, increase confidence, and even build strength and coordination.
 Enrichment outings can be particularly transformative for shy, fearful, or reactive dogs who find neighborhood walks and crowded trails too overwhelming.
 Regular opportunities for enrichment will improve your dog’s overall wellness and quality of life.

 What to Keep in Mind When Planning an Outing - "QUAILS"